 How Long Do Rhinoplasty Results Last?

-Surgeons have a lot of things to consider before performing a rhinoplasty.
+Surgeons have a lot of things to consider before performing a revision rhinoplasty in Atlanta.
 Besides the aesthetics involved, they also make sure that the underlying nasal structure is functional so their patients can still breathe normally.
 And if not, that can and should be improved as well.
 This includes fixing a deviated septum, reducing enlarged turbinates, repairing nasal valve collapse, straightening a crooked nose, and other techniques to open up the airway.

 In some cases where a lot of cartilage has been previously removed in an attempt to make the nose smaller yet often becomes less rather than more attractive from alar pinching and other deformitites, the nose may eventually collapse, change in shape, or become asymmetrical due to the lack of supporting cartilage.
 That’s why Dr. Walker reinforces the tip and other parts of the nose to ensure rhinoplasty results last a lifetime and simultaneously refining the nasal appearance.
 Scar tissue build-up can also alter the appearance of the nose and lead to dissatisfaction.
 However, modern surgical techniques, close monitoring after surgerey, improvements in medical technology, and the greater availability of experts makes this type of failure extremely rare.
 Dr. Walker monitors his patients regularly for the first year after surgery as early non-surgical intervention, although rarely necessary, with taping, compression exercises, steroid injections, or needle shaves, can optimizer the result minimizing the chance of needing a revision surgery.